GeoDerp/tacklebox/ReadMe.md

 ## Customization

 Can't find a plugin that does what you want?
 Prefer to create your own theme?
-Tacklebox includes locations for you to store your own customized modules, plugins, environment, and themes:
+Tacklebox includes locations for you to store your own customized modules, plugins, environment, and themes although it is encouraged that you store your config in [tackle][] rather then these locations directly:

 * `~/.tacklebox/modules/`
 * `~/.tacklebox/plugins/`